kun-fang/avro-data-model/README.md

 # Alyssa Yssa
 ```

-### Avro Schema with Validation
+### Avro Schema with Extra Validation
-In some use cases, some extra validation is required, for example:
+In some use cases, some extra validations are required, for example:
 **Date.avsc**
 ```
 {